maverickkamal/term-8/JOURNAL.md

 Built the release binary with cargo build --release.
 The binary is only 4.5MB which is tiny!
 Rust optimization is insane.

+## My final thought

+This was one of my best hackclub projects tbh that's why I documented it.
+I learned so much:

+1. **Emulation is hard but not impossible** - CHIP-8 is beginner-friendly but you still gotta understand CPU architecture, memory, timing, etc.

+2. **Debugging is 50% of the work** - The input bug took HOURS to fix.
+Five different attempts before getting it right.
+That's just how it is.

+3. **Platform compatibility is annoying** - Windows has weird toolchain issues.
+WSL is a lifesaver.
+Cross-platform is harder than it looks.

+4. **Documentation matters** - I spent a full day just writing docs and cleaning up and credits to AI for streamlining documentation process.
+But now anyone can understand and use this project.

+5. **Inspector Mode was worth it** - This isn't just another CHIP-8 emulator.
+Being able to see inside the CPU while games run is genuinely educational and cool.

+Would I do it again?
+Yes!

+Would I choose Windows as my dev environment?
+Hell no lol, WSL all the way.

+I just hope josias make v6 :)

+Thanks Hack Club for the motivation to actually finish this!